 6) App Engine

 Today’s world wants everything to be done with a few clicks.
-App Engine imbibed the same spirit as developers can build web applications on any of the supported languages and deploy it using gcloud auth application.
-App Engine will take care of the upload and execution of the code on Google Code.
+App Engine imbibed the same spirit as developers can build web applications on any of the supported languages and deploy them using the cloud auth application.
+The app engine will upload and execute the code using Google Code.
 The tool will scale the application based on the application usage.

-As the tool autoscales the apps, the App Engine subscribers would shed the unwanted weight such as hosting infrastructure and other resources.
+As the tool auto-scales the apps, the App Engine subscribers would shed unwanted weight, such as hosting infrastructure and other resources.
 The App Engine doles out SSL certificates for data transfer for web or mobile apps at no additional cost.

 7) Cloud Spanner

-Cloud Spanner is best suited for critical apps which use real-time data with zero latency.
-This tool is a managed relational database, and it brings in real-time data which help the live workloads management easy.
-Like Anthos, it supports hybrid functionality and brings in the best of relational databases and NoSQL databases.
+Cloud Spanner is best suited for critical apps that use real-time data with zero latency.
+This tool is a managed relational database that brings in real-time data, which makes live workload management easy.
+Like Anthos, it supports hybrid functionality and brings in the best relational and NoSQL databases.

 One can use this tool from Google Cloud Console or the gcloud command-line interface.